tenkabuto/tacticaltypos.net/index.md

 <iframe src="https://archive.org/embed/LeoBuscagliaTheArtOfBeingFullyHuman" width="100%" height="400px" frameborder="0" webkitallowfullscreen="true" mozallowfullscreen="true" allowfullscreen></iframe>

 ## Current Events
-- See [[CFA Skateboarding and Philosophy|this Call for Abstracts for submissions to a book about Skateboarding and Philosophy]].
+- See [[Call for Abstracts - Skateboarding and Philosophy book|this Call for Abstracts for submissions to a book about Skateboarding and Philosophy]].
 Abstracts are due by August 7, 2023.

 ---